Algebraic characterisation of relatively hyperbolic special groups: Malnormal subgroups and relative hyperbolicity

 \begin{lemma} Let $\widetilde{X}$ be a finite-dimensional CAT(0) cube complex and $G \leq \mathrm{Isom}(X)$ a convex-cocompact subgroup.
 For every $x \in \widetilde{X}$, $G$ acts geometrically on the convex hull of the orbit $G \cdot x$. \end{lemma}

 \begin{proof} Let $Y$ be a convex subcomplex of $\widetilde{X}$ on which $G$ acts geometrically.
 Let $Z$ denote a neighborhood of $Y$ with respect to the $\ell^{\infty}$-metric, ie., the metric obtained by extending the $\ell^{\infty}$-norms defined on each cube of $\widetilde{X}$, which contains the basepoint $x$.
 According to \cite[Corollary 3.5]{packing}, $Z$ is a convex subcomplex.
-Moreover, since $\widetilde{X}$ is finite-dimensional, our new metric is quasi-isometric to the old one, necessarily $Z$ is contained into a neighborhood fo $Y$, so that $G$ acts geometrically on $Z$ as well.
+Moreover, since $\widetilde{X}$ is finite-dimensional, our new metric is quasi-isometric to the old one.
+Necessarily $Z$ lies in a neighborhood of $Y$, so that $G$ acts geometrically on $Z$ as well.
 Therefore, there exists a constant $K \geq 0$ such that $Z$ is covered by $G$-translates of the ball $B(x,K)$.
-Clearly, the convex hull $C$ of the orbit $G \cdot x$ is contained into $Z$, so $C$ is also covered by $G$-translates of the ball $B(x,K)$, showing that $G$ acts geometrically on $C$. \end{proof}
+Clearly, the convex hull $C$ of the orbit $G \cdot x$ is contained in $Z$, so $C$ is also covered by $G$-translates of the ball $B(x,K)$, showing that $G$ acts geometrically on~$C$. \end{proof}